 Next, after the sores have disappeared, the victim may experience some rashes forming around certain parts of the body.
 The victim can also get fatigue, fever, and migraine.
 He or she might drop a striking amount of weight, and experience soreness of the lymph nodes.

-In the latent stage, the symptoms of syphilis range depending whether someone has got any sort of treatment for the sickness or not.
+In the latent stage, the symptoms of syphilis range depending on whether someone has got any sort of treatment for the sickness or not.
 If the man or woman is taking prescription drugs, he or she may not exhibit any more indicators as the first and second stage signs are already beginning to disappear.
 Otherwise, the bacteria can find its way to the several body organs and systems and start assaulting every one of them.
-Many bodily systems and organs will be placed to a lot hazard if this takes place.
+Many bodily systems and organs will be placed in a lot hazard if this takes place.

 Get tested for syphilis the moment any of the symptoms arise so that you can get treatment promptly.
 The usual treatment for syphilis is penicillin and other antibiotics such as erythromycin, ceftriaxone, and tetracycline.
 These remedies will work the disease and make sure to eliminate all the warning signs.
 Give thought to the uncomfortable side effects that may manifest such as perspiration, fever, headaches, and even more rashes.
-These are common, however to be sure, better discuss with your doctor over it.
+These are common, however, to be sure, better discuss with your doctor about it.
 Victims who are in the latent stage should submit to medical treatments that are more intensive and more complex.
 They might have to undertake a string of blood tests and follow up assessments.
 Prevention, in this condition, remains the best treatment.
 Observe safe sex and get tested routinely specifically if you are sexually active.
 If you already had the disease before, abstain from having sex for some time as there is a good chance that the disease will come back after a certain time period.